 Halo Restoration Services provides professional vent hood cleaning services from the cook-top to the roof-top for commercial kitchens in Dallas, Fort Worth, Denton and surrounding cities in North Texas.
 We offer free estimates and flexible scheduling for our comprehensive exhaust hood services.
 All work is performed by our certified technicians, backed with a NFPA-96 inspection-passing guarantee and documented with before and after photos to meet insurance requirements.

-The entire hood system will be inspected, reviewed, and cleaned by our certified technicians with over 20 years experience.
+The entire kitchen exhaust system will be inspected, reviewed, and cleaned by our certified technicians with over 20 years experience.

-We realize your kitchen operation can't be interrupted at peak times.
-We offer cleanings scheduled at night, during the day or anytime in-between.
+We realize your kitchen operation can’t be interrupted at peak times.
+We offer service scheduled at night, during the day or anytime in-between.

 After service completion, we provide an inspection report complete with before and after photos to reduce your liability.

 We guarantee your kitchen will pass all NFPA Standard-96 inspections.
-If our cleaning does not pass inspection when you follow our suggested recommendations, we will perform the cleaning again free-of-charge until it passes.
+If our service does not pass inspection when you follow our suggested recommendations, we will perform the service again free-of-charge until it passes.

 Avoid costly service calls.
-Our knowledgeable staff can fix, repair or replace most vent hood system parts and accessories.
+Our knowledgeable staff can fix, repair or replace most exhaust system parts and accessories.